BeThriftySPG/BeThrifty/README.md

 - Microsoft MVC as backend API
 - MongoDB as the underlying database technology
 - HTML and JavaScript as frontend
--- DataTables as library for displaying asynchronous compatible HTML tables -- Apache ECharts for rendering diagrams and graphs in HTML5
+- DataTables as library for displaying asynchronous compatible HTML tables
+- Apache ECharts for rendering diagrams and graphs in HTML5

+### Project Team
+- Ritter as project team leader and database designer
+- Sperlich as frontend coder
+- Weichselbaum as frontend designer
+- Weißnegger as programmer for the backend MVC-API

 ### Website Link
 https://bethriftyspg.github.io/